danilowoz/react-content-loader/README.md

 #### **`backgroundColor?: string`**

-Defaults to `#f3f3f3` which is used as background of animation.
+Defaults to `#f5f6f7` which is used as background of animation.

 #### **`foregroundColor?: string`**

-Defaults to `#ecebeb` which is used as the foreground of animation.
+Defaults to `#eee` which is used as the foreground of animation.

 #### **`backgroundOpacity?: number`** - _Web only_